guckstift/crispy/docs/tutorial-1.md

 ### The variable assignment

-Variables that were introduced by previous declarations can be (re-)assigned to new values.
+Variables previously introduced by a declaration can be (re-)assigned to new values.

 *IDENT* = *expr* ;

-Since `crispy` is a dynamic language the type of *expr* doesn't have to be the same as the initial values type.
+Since `crispy` is a dynamic language the type of *expr* can be any type no matter what value the variable was assigned before.

-Trying to assign a variable that is not declared (yet) is of course an error.
+Trying to assign a variable that is not declared (yet) isn't allowed of course.

 ### The print statement

-We also support a built-in print statement:
+Last but not least `crispy` also provides a built-in print statement:

 **print** *expr* ;

-It prints a single value on a seperate line of the standard output stream (prints the value and a line break).
+It prints a single value on a seperate line to the standard output stream (appending a line break after it).

 ### Types

 Now let's talk about our type system. `crispy` should support dynamic typing which simply means: variables are not bound to a fixed type.
-They can hold values of varying types over their lifetime.
+The type can change over the variables lifetime.

 In our first version of `crispy` these 3 types will be sufficient:

 * the null type which has only one valid value `null`.
 This is the value that a variable gets implicitly initialized with by default.
-* boolean is the well known type which knows only either `true` or `false`
+* a boolean type, as you might expect, only has `true` or `false` values.
-* an integer type which features 64 bit signed integer numbers (allthough we won't have any operator to form negative numbers yet)
+* an integer type which features 64 bit signed integer numbers (sadly we won't implement any operators yet to form negative numbers yet).

-Yes, we don't have strings and arrays or even objects yet.
-These would introduce a lot more issues to tackle and questions to be answered which we should not try to for the start.
-Extending our language later will be comfortable once we implemented a minimal viable version.
+Yes, we don't have strings, arrays or even objects yet.
+These would introduce a lot more issues to tackle and questions to be answered.
+We try to keep things simple for the start.
+Extending our language later will be comfortable once we implemented a minimal base.

 ### Expressions